yulkang/FitFlow/README.md

 MIT license.

 ## Development
 Contributions are welcome.
-Please fork or contact me at yul dot kang dot on at gmail dot com for discussion.
+Please fork the repository or contact me at yul dot kang dot on at gmail dot com for discussion.